smkent/smkent.github.io/_posts/2022-03-12-non-competes.md

 When I signed my offer, I generally understood the non-compete to mean I couldn't quit to go work for Redfin.
 During one all-company meeting, leadership mentioned Airbnb as a competitor to Zillow.
-In my mind, Zillow and Airbnb were sufficiently different that I my non-compete wouldn't prevent me from quitting at Zillow to work for Airbnb.
+In my mind, Zillow and Airbnb were sufficiently different that my non-compete wouldn't prevent me from quitting at Zillow to work for Airbnb.
 But, in that moment, I realized there were more companies than I thought where quitting for a new job could put me in legal jeopardy.